EasyIP2023/darkshadow/README.md

 $ rvmsudo darkshadow psniff
 ```

-Be sure to do one of the following befor executing
+Be sure to do one of the following before executing
 ```
 Warning: can not check `/etc/sudoers` for `secure_path`, falling back to call via `/usr/bin/env`, this breaks rules from `/etc/sudoers`.
 Run: